 - Measurement and Evaluation (recognizing that these are not the same thing)

 Take ACTion Now!
 In their 2005 book, Strategic Business Partners, Dana Gaines Robinson and Jim Robinson, recommend that transitioning trainers take ACTion now.
 ACT stands for Access, Credibility and Trust.
 However, from my experience, the steps don’t necessarily follow in that order.
 It’s more like establishing your Credibility first, earning their Trust next, and then you’ll be granted Access to strategic opportunities.
-In future blogs, I will delve more into these three elements.

 Oh, but where to start?
 A good place is to show your performance worth.
 Recall earlier I listed developing performance solutions as a new competency?
 A training solution closes a knowledge and skill gap, wonderful.
 A performance solution may include a training piece, but it also closes a gap in Job Performance which in turn can close a gap in a Process Performance and resolve a gap in Business Results.
 That’s what a HPI project/solution does differently than a training solution and it certainly illustrates why those new competencies are needed.
 Being able to show this kind of impact on the business as a result of the work a Performance Consultant does goes a long way to earning business leaders trust. –VB